likicv/usysml-test-cases/README.md

 | v0.03 (spiral 3) | +`redefines`, +`subsets`, +`specializes` | None yet |

-The idea behind uSysML is that SysML v2 behaviours are decomposable in the sense that it would possible to create a valid SysML v2 model with only a subset of features defined by the full SysML v2 specification.
+The idea behind uSysML is that SysML v2 behaviors are decomposable in the sense that it would possible to create a valid SysML v2 model with only a subset of features defined by the full SysML v2 specification.
 In fact, with just a subset of the full SysML v2